semanticdreams/semanticdreams.github.io/projects/space/concepts.md

 # Concepts

-space is a novel type of operating system interface based on the following concepts.
+space is a novel type of computing interface based on the following concepts.

 ## 3D